ganeti/ganeti/doc/design-2.1.rst

 Current State and shortcomings
 ++++++++++++++++++++++++++++++

-Currently LURedistributeConfig triggers a copy of the updated configuration file to all master candidates and of the ssconf files to all nodes.
+Currently LUClusterRedistConf triggers a copy of the updated configuration file to all master candidates and of the ssconf files to all nodes.
 There are other files which are maintained manually but which are important to keep in sync.
 These are: